Innovative Communications Alliance

 The Innovative Communications Alliance (ICA) was a telecommunications alliance between Microsoft and Nortel, created in July 2006, to co-develop, integrate, market, sell, and support unified communications products.
 The goal of the alliance is to make integrated hardware and software solutions that join together voice, video, and data communications without requiring gateways or middleware.
 Microsoft and Nortel share developing technologies and patents for unified communications products.

 Formation of alliance

 Nortel and Microsoft announced the Innovative Communications Alliance in July 2006.
 Nortel and Microsoft agreed to share patents, technology, marketing, and development for unified communications products.
-The companies have integrated Microsoft Office 2007 applications with the Nortel telecommunication hardware (Communication Server 2100, Communication Server 1000, Secure Router 4134, and LG-Nortel IP Phone 8540), in order to provide unified enterprise communications products such as secure instant messaging, presence, voice and video telephony, and web conferencing.
+The companies have integrated Microsoft Office 2007 applications with the Nortel telecommunication hardware (Communication Server 2100, Communication Server 1000, Secure Router 4134, and LG-Nortel IP Phone 8540), in order to provide unified enterprise communications products such as secure instant messaging, presence (a user's availability), voice and video telephony, and web conferencing.

 The alliance competes with other competitors in instant messaging such as Google Talk, Office SIP Messenger, Miranda NG, and AIM.
 Many of these other products offer instant messaging, Voice over IP (VOIP), and file transfers at little or no cost.